ttag-org/ttag/gitbook/localization-with-webpack-and-c-3po.md

 ```

 The next step is to add translations to uk.po.
 You can check this file here.
-After all translations are added, we should modify our webpack config to be able to produce
+After all, translations are added, we should modify our webpack config to be able to produce
 localized assets.

 ```js